 It is reputed that the canal was built by the 3rd Earl of Southampton in the 17th century and is believed to be the second oldest canal in Britain.
 Others suggest that it may have just been an irrigation channel for the water meadows.
 However, it does run from the village to the coast and is an integral part of the heritage of the village.
-It is important that the whole canal path is upgraded to enable easy access to the sea for pedestrians at all times of the year.
-It is also important that the canal is maintained to ensure a steady flow of clean water.
+Provided this does not cause harm to nature conservation, it is desirable that the canal path is upgraded to enable all-year use by pedestrians and that the water in the canal is clean and flowing.